The First Global e-Competition on Astronomy and Astrophysics: Declarations

-The present work does not include any data collection of human subjects focused on behaviour / understanding of any educational concept.
+\paragraph{Ethical Approval} The present work does not include any data collection of human subjects focused on behaviour or understanding of any educational concept.
 The only survey mentioned in the manuscript is anonymous non-mandatory feedback, submitted voluntarily, about a public event, and hence is exempt from any ethical approvals.